rhondarobot/fifty-two/WeekOne/sam/classes.md

 * *Getters* - Sometimes it doesn't make sense to bind a function, then use the function.
 Use a getter to bind a function to a value.

 ## GoLang Classes
 Alright, so classes arrrren't really a thing in GoLang, because it's strictly type though we can do a lot with this language to maneuver what we want our data to do.
-In our third section of code we are going to go through setting up our data structure properly to achieve all of the things that we did with javascript
+In our third section of code we are going to go through setting up our data structure properly to achieve all of the things that we did with javascript.

+In a way we can utilize the same style of programming from classes by using GoLang's [interfaces](https://tour.golang.org/methods/10).
+Think of interfaces as simply a way to attach a class of functions to an object.
+In our case we want to attach an interface that runs statistical information to our game data.

+One thing I really enjoy about newer code editors and GoLang is their insistence on notating what we're doing in regards to structs.
+As I am not fully advanced in GoLang I have used a simple example of how to implement an interface, but I do hope to work more on this in the future!